Rate-of-return regulation

-Rate-of-return regulation has been criticized because it encourages cost-padding and because if the rate is set too high, it encourages regulated firms to adopt capital-labor ratios that are too high.
-That is known as the Averch–Johnson effect, or simply "gold-plating."
-Under rate-of-return regulation, regulated monopolies have no incentive to minimize their capital purchases, since prices are set equal to their costs of production.
+Rate-of-return regulation is similar, but not identical to, cost-based or profit margin regulations, in which a company's maximum profit margin is capped.
+Margin caps are often criticized by economists for encouraging cost-padding or gold-plating, in which a regulated monopoly takes on unnecessary costs to receive additional payment.
+A similar effect, known as the Averch–Johnson effect, encourages firms under rate-of-return regulations to adopt capital-labor ratios that are too high.

-Rate-of-return regulation was dominant in the US for a number of years in the government regulation of utility companies and other natural monopolies.
-Such companies, if not regulated, could easily charge far higher rates since consumers would pay any price for essential goods such as electricity or water.
+Rate-of-return regulation was dominant in the US for a number of years in the government regulation of utilities.
+Profit margin caps are still used in health insurance.

-Method of Regulation
+Method of regulation

-Rate-of-return regulation was considered fair because it gives the company the opportunity to recover the costs of serving their customers while protecting consumers from paying exorbitant prices.
+Rate-of-return regulation is considered fair because it gives the company the opportunity to recover the costs of serving their customers while protecting consumers from paying exorbitant prices.
 Under this method of regulation, government regulators examine the firm's rate base, cost of capital, operating expenses, depreciation expenses and taxes in order to estimate the total revenue needed for the firm to fully recover its expenses.

+Revenue Requirement Calculation

+Regulators combine a company's expenses and cost of capital to calculate a revenue requirement.
+This revenue requirement becomes the target revenue for setting prices.